 Bullying is unwanted, aggressive, and repetitive behaviour that involves a real or perceived power imbalance.
 It can mean many different things.

-These are some ways children and young people have described bullying:
+These are some ways children and young people have described bullying

-- being called names;

-- being teased;
+- being called names; - being teased;

-- having rumours spread about you;

-- being ignored and left out;

-- being abused on social websites using any of the above;

-- receiving unpleasant e-mails or text messages;

-- being forced to hand over possessions or having them thrown around;

-- being pushed or pulled about;

-- being hit or attacked;

-- being attacked or teased or called names because of your religion or colour;

-- being attacked or teased or called names because of your sexuality.
+- having rumours spread about you; - being ignored and left out; - being abused on social websites using any of the above; - receiving unpleasant e-mails or text messages; - being forced to hand over possessions or having them thrown around; - being pushed or pulled about; - being hit or attacked; - being attacked or teased or called names because of your religion or colour; - being attacked or teased or called names because of your sexuality.

-Under no circumstances is bullying tolerated.
+Under no circumstance is bullying of any kind tolerated.